jschomay/monad-wang/README.md

 ## Again, why mondads?

 Monads wrap uncertain data.

-Wrapped data is considered tainted, but our code can still safely work with it thanks to monads.
+Wrapped data is considered tainted, but our code can still safely work with it thanks to monads, and the actual interactions with the uncertain aspects are quarantined to an single place in our code.